YFanha/service_restarter/README.md

 ```

 ### 4. **Create alerts list :**
-Create the `alertnames.yml` configuration file at `/etc/service_restarter/alertnames.yml` with the alerts that should trigger a serice restart :
+Create the `alertnames.yml` configuration file at `/etc/service_restarter/alertnames.yml` with the alerts that should trigger a service restart :
 _An example can be found [here](https://raw.githubusercontent.com/YFanha/service_restarter/main/alertnames.yml.example)_
 ```bash
 sudo mkdir -p /etc/service_restarter